Signature & Handwriting

 Using Optical Devices

-Depending on the student's level of vision, the student may need an Video Magnifier.
-A video magnifier can be used not only to view information at near (and distance if the magnifier has the ability to toggle between near and distance), but also to use to complete writing assignments.
+Depending on the student's level of vision, the student may need a Video Magnifier.
+A video magnifier can be used not only to view information at near (and distance if the magnifier has the ability to toggle between near and distance) but also to use to complete writing assignments.
 The video magnifier allows the student to sit upright, adjust the magnification, and adjust the contrast to meet their individual needs.
-Unlike handheld magnifiers, the student's can view information hands free.
+Unlike handheld magnifiers, the student's can view information hands-free.

 Using Non-Optical Devices

 As stated in the Increasing Contrast page, bold line paper can be used to assist students in writing within a given space.
 As the student's writing develops and improves, you may transition to paper with lines that are not as bold or less width.
 According to Foundations of Low Vision (p.295), "The goal is to work toward normal line spacing because writing with normal-sized letters not only conforms to societal expectation but provides the student with a greater speed of writing."

 Writing tools such as 20-20 pens or soft-lead artist pencils or pens that provide increased contrast can also be helpful for students.
 Providing students with task lighting is yet another option for students.
 Students may also benefit from a slant board to change the position of the writing surface.
-Slantboards that are designed specifically for persons with low vision help reduce postural fatigue by bringing the work closer to the reader’s eyes.
-Some students prefer using a three ring binder of various widths as it does not draw as much attention to themselves.
-Consider placing shelf liner on one side to create a non-slip surface for books.
+Slant boards that are designed specifically for persons with low vision help reduce postural fatigue by bringing the work closer to the reader’s eyes.
+Some students prefer using a three-ring binder of various widths as it does not draw as much attention to themselves.
+Consider placing a shelf liner on one side to create a non-slip surface for books.
 Use a clamp on the writing side if necessary to position paper so it does not slip down.
 View a list of these on the non-optical low vision devices page.